opensource-tnbt/rhelmirror/README.md

 ## System preparation

-In order to create mirrors, several packages need to be installed on the system, and firewall or iptables rules need to be created to enable HTTP access.
+In order to create mirror, several packages need to be installed on the system, and firewall or iptables rules need to be created to enable HTTP access.
 In order to do it, several tasks tagged with `prepare_system` are executed.

 ## Mirror creation

-This playbook can create mirrors based on the subscribed repos.
-It relies on a list of mirrors being defined, using the `mirrors` var:
+This playbook can create mirror based on the subscribed repos.It expects a list of List of RedHat repositories to be enabled.
+Please update

-It expects a list of List of RedHat repositories to be enabled.
-Please update `rhsm_repos` variable.
+`rhsm_repos` variable.

-To limit the playbook to just create the mirrors, please executed with --tags create_miror
+To limit the playbook to just create the mirror, please execute with --tags create_miror

 ## Repo file to be used by clients.